 Inhaled steroids are the most common and effective preventative treatment for persistent asthma symptoms.
 Their main purpose is to keep a child from having an asthma attack; they do not relieve symptoms during one.
 With that in mind, doctors often recommend that asthma sufferers use inhaled steroids daily or sometimes even twice a day for the best results.

 There are three basic types of devices that deliver inhaled medications:

-Metered-dose inhalers (MDI): This is the most common inhaler, which uses a chemical propellant to push the medication out.
-In children, a MDI must be used with a spacer, a tube-like device that attaches onto the inhaler and ensures that the medication is delivered into the lungs.
+- Metered-dose inhalers (MDI): This is the most common inhaler, which uses a chemical propellant to push the medication out.
+In children, an MDI must be used with a spacer, a tube-like device that attaches to the inhaler and ensures that the medication is delivered into the lungs.

 There are also oral controller medications that your pediatrician may prescribe that bind to the muscle cells in the lungs and prevent asthma symptoms.
-These medications, such as montelukast or singulair, are commonly used in children who also suffer from allergic symptoms that trigger the asthma.
+These medications, such as montelukast or Singulair, are commonly used in children who also suffer from allergic symptoms that trigger asthma.